"Verily, courage, and generosity and liberality,

 Death of Muhammad-bin-Qasim:

 Tarikh-i-Masumi and Chachnama give an interesting account of Muhammad-bin-Qasim's death; according to which Caliph Walid was responsible for his death.
-Qasim had sent to the Caliph Soorya Devi and Parmal Devi, two virgin daughters of Rai Dahir, who were seized after the capture of Alor.
+Qasim had sent to the Caliph Soorya Devi and Parmal Devi, Rai Dahir's daughters, who were seized after the capture of Alor.
 Enamored of her surpassing beauty the Caliph ordered Soorya Devi to stay in his room at night.
-The girl replied that she's not fit for the bed room of the Caliph because the just amir Muhammad Qasim had kept both of them for three days before sending them to the Caliph.
+The girl replied that she's not fit for the bed room of the Caliph because Muhammad Qasim had kept both of them for three days before sending them to the Caliph.
 She said that such a disgrace should not be permitted by kings.
 The Caliph immediately wrote a letter to Qasim that he should wrap himself up in the raw hide and be present at the capital.
 Muhammad Qasim was at Udaipur when he received this letter.
 Qasim ordered his men to put him into a hide, place in a chest and sent him to the capital.
 In this way died Muhammad-bin-Qasim.

 The Umayyads were the first Muslim dynasty.